 Are there any branding questions you still have that I didn’t cover in this series?
 Leave a comment below and let me know!

-And if you know, in your heart of hearts, that your current brand isn’t aligned with your big, bodacious dreams for your business, I’d love to work with you.
+And if you know, in your heart of hearts, that your current brand isn’t aligned with your big dreams for your organization, I’d love to work with you.